How to safely open applications on your Mac

 macOS includes a technology called Gatekeeper, that's designed to ensure that only trusted software runs on your Mac.

-You should install your Topaz apps as admin whenever possible.
+You should install your Topaz Labs software as the Admin whenever possible.

 This article will show you how to check if you are logged in as an admin:

 How to Check If I am an Admin on the Mac

 This article will show you how to create an admin user if you are not logged in as an admin:

 How to Create an Admin User on the Mac

 View the app security settings on your Mac

 By default, the security and privacy preferences of your Mac are set to allow apps from the App Store and identified developers.
 For additional security, you can choose to allow only apps from the App Store.